ywiyogo/CarND-Traffic-Sign-Classifier-Project/writeup_wiyogo.md

 The code for training the model is located in the eigth cell of the ipython notebook.

-Since I cannot utilize GPU (on my private laptop and IPython Notebook hangs very often in my AWS instance), I apply these standard parameters same as the LeNet model:
+Since I cannot utilize GPU (on my private laptop and IPython Notebook hangs very often in my AWS instance), I apply these standard parameters same as the LeNet model since the lecture shows how high accurate the model is:
 * Batch size: 128
 * type of optimizer: Adam Optimizer

+I was experimenting also with diffirent values of sigma.
+A high value of sigma (bigger than 0.3) results a significant drawback.
+This verify the explaination from Vincent in the lecture that we should not try to start with a high probability value for our weights.

-After several experiments, I use 50 epochs and 0.0008 learning rate.
-In this folder, I recorded the epochs and the comparison in Comparison.ods file.
+After several experiments, I use these parameters:
+* epochs: 40
+* learning rate: 0.0007.
+* sigma:

+I've recorded my history of the experiments in the file Comparison.ods.

 ####4.
 Solution Design: The project thoroughly discusses the approach taken for deriving and designing a model architecture fit for solving the problem given.